Special Focus Awards

 The degree to which investigators are qualified by education, training and/or experience to execute the proposed activity.
 Evidence of any record of achievement with previous funding.

-Listed below are the instructions for preparing a Sea Grant proposal.
-Individual proposals, which include a title page, narratives, project summaries, budget pages, budget justification, 2-page curricula vitae, data sharing plan, and optional letters of support, will be compiled to form the omnibus proposal submitted to the National Sea Grant Program.
+Listed below are the instructions for preparing and submitting a Sea Grant proposal.
+Individual proposals, which include narratives, project summaries, budget pages, budget justification, 2-page curricula vitae, optional letters of support, data management plan and an environmental compliance form, will be compiled to form the omnibus proposal submitted to the National Sea Grant Program.
 To facilitate completion of the omnibus proposal, we require that your proposal be prepared according to the following specifications:

-- Type Fonts: 11 point Arial or Helvetica.
+- Type Fonts: 11 point Arial or Helvetica preferred.

 - Margins: Side, top and bottom margins should be approximately 1 inch each.